fire-eggs/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/README.md

-A simple C++ / FLTK version of the client.
+An extremely simple C++ version of the client.
+No GUI.

-1. Allows setting the ip address.
+1. Hard-coded ip address.
-2. Connect, disconnect.
-3. Three experimental GUIs for driving the car motors.

-Requires:

-1. FLTK
-2. FLTK-dependencies

-See CMakeLists.txt.
+2. Queries the power status of the car, prints the result.

+Confirms the ability to connect to the car server, send a command, and receive a response.

 Recommended to use `git clone --depth 1` when cloning.